matwilso/matwilso.github.io/_posts/robot-future.md

 <br>
 The field of sim2real deals with training policies in simulation and then deploying them in the real world with little to no fine-tuning.
 Sim2real offers several advantages over real world training, in speed, safety, and environment read + write access.

-Arguably, sim2real is the same idea as model-based learning.
-In sim2real, you just use a specific type of structured model: the simulator.
+Arguably, sim2real is the same idea as model-based learning, where the model is the simulator.

-Through this lens, sim2real looks weaker.
-In MBRL, it’s common to learn models end2end with gradient descent.
+In MBRL, though, it’s common to learn models end2end with gradient descent.
 In sim2real, everyone uses fundamentally traditional simulators, with perhaps partially learned or hybrid components.
 There are trade-offs here---traditional simulators have nice structure, are general and reusable across tasks---but eventually the human engineering becomes the bottleneck that limits the complexity of environments we can handle.

 Eventually, we need to learn our simulators basically from scratch, much more like how humans do.
 The world is too complex and traditional simulators are not flexible enough to handle it.
 Too often their assumptions are broken---with deformable objects, with material property changes, with shattering, with strange artifacts like fire, paint, lightswitches and microwaves---and eventually the structure becomes too burdensome.
 The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
-I will concede that in the interim, domain-specific structure is useful to constrain the learning space.
+I concede that in the interim, domain-specific structure is useful for constraining what you have to learn.
-For household robots though, I expect minimal imposed simulator structure to be best.
+But for training household robots in the future, I expect minimal imposed simulator structure to be best.
 </span>

 Robotics simulators should be mainly Software 2.0 systems, not 1.0 systems.
-If we zoom in on the process behind traditional 1.0 simulators: humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
+To develop traditional 1.0 simulators, humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
 In the end, after a massive “real2sim2real” loop, at extreme cost in human science and engineering effort, we can train RL policies that operate in the real world.
 Ultimately, a learned simulator is just a better version of this human-based loop, where the feedback loops are much quicker and neural networks are much better at dealing with the high-dimensionality (sys-id and dynamics) necessary to simulate the real world.
 Once learning is in place, learned simulators will require much less effort per incremental advance in performance.
 They’ll just consume data and compute and grow stronger.

-(For a more detailed discussion of learned simulators and the framing they provide, see my [dedicated post].)
+(And they'll be way easier to use.
+For a more detailed discussion of learned simulators and the framing they provide, see my [dedicated post].)

 ## Conclusion

 Model-based RL and sim2real give two perspectives on the role that massive predictive models will play in the future of robot learning.
 World models represent something akin to what humans have going on in their heads, and suggest that with predictive learning and simply more bits, we can build intelligent agents that see the world.
 Learned simulators represent an extension of traditional human-engineered simulators to the era of Software 2.0, and suggest that we can build more general and reusable tools for training intelligent agents that handle the full complexity of the world.

 World models and learned sims perhaps draw on different bodies of work and suggest different paths of development.
-They may diverge, or they may end up being largely the same thing.
-But they both suggest the value of predictive learning in robotics.
+They may diverge, or they may end up being largely the same thing, but they both point to the value of predictive learning in robotics.
 As the base of the Cake, they seem like the most important part in some ways, or at least a major catalyst and context to ground and amplify the power of the other components (human supervision, RL signal).
 If you care about building general purpose robots (and useful AI systems in general), you should probably care about predictive modeling.

 ## References

-If you do care, there is some background that is useful to have and stay current on:
+There is some background that is useful to have and stay current on:
 - **fundamentals in DL and Deep RL.** [Karpathy’s DL course](https://cs231n.github.io/) and [OpenAI’s Spinning Up in Deep RL](https://spinningup.openai.com/).
 I recommend doing the cs231n assignments, and messing with the spinningup RL algorithms and understanding why every single line is in the code.
 - **model-based RL.** Igor Mordatch and Jessica Hamrick have a good tutorial on [MBRL @ ICML 2020](https://sites.google.com/view/mbrl-tutorial).
 I’d recommend that for a good overview.
 Also reading specific recent papers in the space.
 One I like is Dreamer, which learns a stochastic world model that handles uncertainty to some extent; it uses the model’s latent state as input to the policy and value networks; and it uses differentiable rollouts through the model for training.
 I wouldn't say the results are really that much better than alternative algos, but it feels like it’s on the right path.
 - **sim2real.** The [sim2real Workshop @ RSS 2020](https://sim2real.github.io/) is solid ([summary document](https://twitter.com/sim2realAIorg/status/1336364134510678017)).
 Also reading the recent work in the space.
 One I like [Jemin Hwangbo et. al’s work](https://arxiv.org/abs/1901.08652) on learning a network to model the series elastic actuator network on Anymal, and plugging this network into the simulator dynamics for sim2real learning.
 The [real world results are impressive](https://www.youtube.com/watch?v=aTDkYFZFWug).